rfrost10/Image-Comparator/README.md

 feeders       public                         vendor
 ```

-Continuing where we left off we need to run addImagesToDb.rb to add images.
+Continuing where we left off we need to run addImagesToDb_jkc.rb to add images.
 Place your imaging data in a folder at the same level as "Image-Comparator"

 Ex:
 ```